 “Enter through the narrow gate.
 For wide is the gate and broad is the road that leads to destruction, and many enter through it.”

-We are called to follow God and not the world.
-So no matter how many people we find who are following the world, we should always direct our eyes, focus, and obedience to God.
+We are called to follow God, not the world.
+So, no matter how many people we find following the world, we should always direct our focus and obedience to God.

 Matthew 6:16

-Many people in Jesus’ time used religious practices to make themselves look good, and God disapproves of this.
+Many people in Jesus’ time used religious practices to improve their image, but God disapproved of this.
 Instead, His children should be different.
-Matthew 6:16 reminds us that we should perform religious practices out of our commitment to God.
+Matthew 6:16 reminds us to perform spiritual practices out of our commitment to God.

 Matthew 6:24